34 Rohingya women, children found stranded on Malaysia beach

-KUALA LUMPUR, Malaysia — More than 30 Muslim Rohingya women and children were found stranded along a beach in Malaysia’s northernmost state early Friday, and are believed to have been dropped off by human traffickers, authorities said.
+KUALA LUMPUR, Malaysia — More than 30 Muslim Rohingya women and children were found stranded along a beach in Malaysia’s northernmost state, and are believed to have been dropped off by human traffickers, authorities said.

-The official, who declined to be identified due to the sensitivity of the issue, said the group was believed to have come from Thailand.
-He said they have been fed and handed over to immigration officials.
+More than 700,000 ethnic Rohingya have fled from Myanmar to Bangladesh since August 2017, when a group of militants attacked security forces, triggering a massive retaliation by Myanmar’s army.
+The exodus came after hundreds of thousands of other Rohingya escaped previous bouts of violence and persecution.

-Nur Aziah Mohamad Shariff, an official with the National Security Council, said it is aware of the illegal entry and is investigating.
+The police official, who declined to be identified due to the sensitivity of the issue, said they have been fed and handed over to immigration officials.

-A Myanmar welfare group said the group is believed to have been trafficked into Thailand from Bangladesh, before heading to Malaysia, whose dominant Malay Muslim population makes it a sympathetic destination.
+Nur Aziah Mohamad Shariff, an official with the National Security Council, said his office was aware of the illegal entry and is investigating.

 Zafar Ahmad Ghani, who heads the Myanmar Ethnic Rohingya Human Rights Organization of Malaysia, said he obtained information that many more Rohingya are being tricked by traffickers into leaving Bangladesh after being warned they may face death if repatriated to Myanmar.